Culture

 The 2025-26 season kicks off on Sept.
 11 with a collaboration with Mint Museum Uptown to host the company’s first-ever 9/11 Commemorative Concert.
 The event will honor the victims with a featured performance of Pergolesi’s popular “Stabat Mater.”

-Following last year’s success of its inaugural A Night to Remember, Opera Carolina will return to the Belk Theater on Nov.
+Following last year’s inaugural A Night to Remember, Opera Carolina will return to the Belk Theater on Nov.
 1 for the event, which pays tribute to Puccini’s heroines, in partnership with the Puccini Festival of Torre del Lago.

 Featured talent